 “Another common mistake has to do with keeping machines and software up to date.
 With software updates, companies are closing known vulnerabilities.
 One of the easiest things for me to do is to look up a known vulnerability for your machine, solicit that information out of you, and then tailor my malware for your machine.”

 “A lot of times people tell me, ‘Rachel I’m way too paranoid to use a password manager, it feels like putting all my eggs in one basket,’ so I’ll tell them: using a password manager is better than reusing your passwords, and if you need an extra special trick to be convinced a password manager is safe then I recommend people ‘salt’ their passwords.
 This means that you still store passwords in a password manager, but you also have a special little code that only you know that’s not stored in your password manager.

 “You enter this code manually for your password [after it’s autofilled by your password manager].
 Now, an attacker would have to miraculously break encryption (which isn’t computationally possible right now), crack your master password, break your multifactor authentication for your password manager, and if they pulled off all of these feats—which again isn’t possible because of encryption, but let’s humor the hypothetical—then they still wouldn’t be able to use the passwords in your password manager because you have a special code you add to those passwords that the attacker doesn’t know about.”

 Want more Rachel?
-Join us for Happy Hour with a Hacker!
+View our Happy Hour with a Hacker!

 Hear more from Rachel Tobac and get the inside scoop on cybersecurity from an expert who’s literally been there, hacked that.
-Join Rachel and Dashlane’s Diva Hurtado for a conversation and live Q&A we’re calling Happy Hour with a Hacker.
-Event details and registration here.
+Join Rachel and Dashlane’s Diva Hurtado for a conversation and Q&A we called Happy Hour with a Hacker.
+View the recording here.